Last updated on June 14th, 2020

 Gürze-Salucore has articles on eating disorders, it review books (including mine and publishes a catalogue of US care providers.
 You should not assume that everything there is up to date or top quality- for instance there are books in there about eating disorders coming from the relationship with fathers!
 However there's lots of great stuff too.
 I regularly listen to the company's podcast, ED Matters.
 I have heard fantastic stuff as well as the odd thing that made me flinch.

-Find support from other parents
+Find support from other parents: internet groups

 Around the Dinner Table forum

 I am so impressed with the Around the Dinner Table forum, which is part of the parent organisation FEAST.
 This forum is moderated with care.
 Members get much support, kindness and encouragement.
 There is a commitment to sharing information that is science-based, and where science has no answers, there is a wealth of personal experience to draw from.
 You'll find help on feeding your child at home, or dealing with eating disorder inpatient units, or with clinicians who don't know enough about the illness.